shijistar/enum-plus/README.md

 ---

-#### 💡 Supports Localization for Enum Labels
+#### 💡 Enable Localization for Enum Labels

-Support for globalization.
+Support internationalization.
 Set the `label` field to a localization key, it can display the corresponding text based on the current language environment.
 For more information, please refer to the [Localization](#localization) section.

 ```js
 WeekEnum.label(1); // Monday or 星期一, depending on the current locale